XenitAB/xenitab.github.io/blog/2022-04-12-ephemeral-containers.md

 go run main.go default ephemeral-demo $KUBECONFIG
 ```

 If it completes with no error a privileged ephemeral container should have been added to the Pod.
-Exec into it and list the hosts devices to prove that it is a privileged container.
+Exec into it and list the host's devices to prove that it is a privileged container.

 ```shell
 kubectl exec -it ephemeral-demo -c debug -- sh